By: Christopher Gaffney, Ph.D.

 Some medications can cause weight gain and water retention, in spite of your best efforts.
 Consult with your doctor about your treatments and find out how they may impact your weight.

-To learn more about treating psoriatic arthritis, contact our team here at Arthritis, Rheumatic, & Back Disease Associates.
+To learn more about treating psoriatic arthritis, contact our team here at Arthritis, Rheumatic, & Bone Disease Associates.
 Find out which of our several Central and South Jersey locations is closest to you!